Outbound Prospecting: All to Know

 The first step mentioned previously to ensure your outbound prospecting strategy works well is to have a clear idea of who your ideal customer is.

-Let's say you sell a service and your service is offering the logistical support and creation of international study abroad programs for American university students in Spanish-speaking countries.
 Your ideal customer profile has two distinct possibilities: administrators at international study centers in American universities and professors at those universities who may be interested in running programs in such countries.
-The subjects covered may be incredibly varied and your customer profile should account for this.
+The subjects covered may vary greatly; your customer profile should account for this.

-Making use of this customer profile, it is time to search for your prospects.
+Using this customer profile, it is time to search for your prospects.
 As seen previously, your prospects can come from a variety of sources.
 Conference lists, previous customers, social media - joining LinkedIn Groups related to your customer profile is an underutilized resource.
-Services exist specifically for this, if you want them as well, as this is also a time-consuming process, although great tools like LinkedIn Sale Navigator do make it easier.
-As our example is specifically regarding universities, it would also be worthwhile to look at the university websites.

 Then you organize your list from most to least likely to respond and become a customer, according to your service and industry.
 For instance, perhaps a professor is more likely to respond, but they do not have the final say as much as a university administrator - depending on the university.
-On the other hand, perhaps a university has to spend a certain amount of money on study abroad per year, and the administrator can find the professor for a program instead.
-All of these things should be researched and taken into account.
-You want to make sure you're finding the decision-makers themselves.

 Keeping this in mind is always important whenever sales prospecting has you a bit down.

-Following the study abroad example, the best idea is to begin with cold emailing.
+Following the study abroad example, the best idea is, to begin with cold emailing.

-With the correct, fun, creative copy, tailored and personalized depending on the customer profile, whether an administrator or a professor, you can begin to spark interest that may result in a conversation.
-Even if it is a not right now, you could add them to the nurturing efforts of your inbound team so they continue receiving information about you in a newsletter.
+With the correct, fun, creative copy, tailored and personalized depending on the customer profile, whether an administrator or a professor, you can begin to spark an interest that may result in a conversation.
+Perhaps by using some humor on your cold emails, and funny email subject lines.

-You can do a video message after your emails to really drive the point home and personalize it even further.
+You can do a video message after your emails to drive the point home and personalize it further.
 And have fun with it as you would with the email copy.
 If you're looking for professors that may run programs based on language, use some of that language.
 If you're looking for professors that may run business programs, dress in a suit.

 This sounds a lot harder than it is.
-Trust us, with the right information and tools, it can be done effectively.
+Trust us, with the right information and sales tools, it can be done effectively.

 This is how to target sales prospects in a way that ensures they feel comfortable and interested: multiple avenues of contact and making yourself stand out.